awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 1. Choose **ECS Instances**\.

-1. Set column visibility preferences by choosing the gear icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/cog.png)\) and selecting the attributes to display\.
+1. Set column visibility preferences by choosing the gear icon and selecting the attributes to display\.
 This setting persists across all container clusters associated with your account\.

 1. Using the **Filter by attributes** text field, enter or select the attributes you want to filter by\.
 The format must be *AttributeName:AttributeValue*\.